eado/mystery/README.md

   to access.
   - `clk`: basics of connecting
   - `rfc`: finding the path
-  - `goserve`: serving for the first time
+  - `roundtrip`: serving for the first time
 - Create a progress server to track players' inflitration.
   - Each target sends a message to the progress server whenever they're accessed by a certain IP.